stevenlovegrove/Pangolin/README.md

 You have to be careful about what python version Pangolin has found and is attempting to link against.
 It will tell you during the `cmake ..` step and you can change it by explicitly telling it the python executable with `cmake -DPYTHON_EXECUTABLE=/path/to/python ..`or ``cmake -DPYTHON_EXECUTABLE=`which python3` `` to use the python accessed through the `python3` alias.

+If python is found, the pypangolin module will be built with the default `all` target.
+A Python wheel can be built manually using the `pypangolin_wheel` target, and the wheel can be installed / uninstalled with `pypangolin_pip_install` and `pypangolin_pip_uninstall` targets.

-**NOTE** The python wheel is only currently working on MacOS and Linux.
+**NOTE** The python wheel and install targets are only currently working on MacOS and Linux.
 On Windows, you're out of luck right now.
 Help appreciated!

 #### On the Web